Statutory instrument (UK): Remedial orders under the Human Rights Act 1998

-The Human Rights Act 1998 created a procedure under which, if the courts find that an Act of Parliament contravenes the European Convention on Human Rights, the Government can make a remedial order to correct the Act in question.
+The Human Rights Act 1998 created a procedure under which, if the courts find that an act of Parliament contravenes the European Convention on Human Rights, the government can make a remedial order to correct the act in question.

-Before making a remedial order, the Government must lay a proposal before Parliament for 60 days, during which time it will be considered and reported upon by the Joint Committee of both Houses on Human Rights.
-After the 60 days have passed, the Government may then lay a draft Order before Parliament, following which there is another 60-day period in which the Joint Committee will make a recommendation to both Houses whether the Order should be approved.
+Before making a remedial order, the government must lay a proposal before Parliament for 60 days, during which time it will be considered and reported upon by the Joint Committee of both Houses on Human Rights.
+After the 60 days have passed, the government may then lay a draft order before Parliament, following which there is another 60-day period in which the joint committee will make a recommendation to both Houses whether the order should be approved.

 An emergency procedure allows for remedial orders to be made immediately and debated afterwards; they must be approved within 120 days or will cease to have effect.

 Henry VIII clauses

-Some statutory instruments are made under provisions of Acts which allow the instrument to change the parent Act itself, or to change other primary legislation.
-These provisions, allowing primary legislation to be amended by secondary legislation, are known as Henry VIII clauses, or Henry VIII powers, because an early example of such a power was conferred on King Henry VIII by the Statute of Proclamations 1539.
+Some statutory instruments are made under provisions of acts which allow the instrument to change the parent act itself, or to change other primary legislation.
+These provisions, allowing primary legislation to be amended by secondary legislation, are known as Henry VIII clauses in reference to the Proclamation by the Crown Act 1539.
 After the enactment of the Nationality, Immigration and Asylum Act 2002 (which permitted the Secretary of State to make changes using Henry VIII powers), the Delegated Powers and Regulatory Reform Select Committee of the House of Lords issued a report concerning the use and drafting of such clauses, which its chairman remarked go "right to the heart of the key constitutional question of the limits of executive power".
 Such clauses have often proved controversial, because they allow changes to the law without a vote in Parliament at any stage.

 Lord Judge spoke strongly against such clauses when he was Lord Chief Justice of England and Wales: "You can be sure that when these Henry VIII clauses are introduced they will always be said to be necessary.
 William Pitt warned us how to treat such a plea with disdain.
 'Necessity is the justification for every infringement of human liberty: it is the argument of tyrants, the creed of slaves.

 The government (specifically the Department for Business, Energy and Industrial Strategy) controversially used Henry VIII powers to abolish EU rules on state aid (which had been incorporated into UK domestic law after Brexit).
-In 2021, the Good Law Project has challenged this move, arguing that the use of Henry VIII powers for such a purpose is constitutionally questionable.
+In 2021, the Good Law Project challenged this move, arguing that the use of Henry VIII powers for such a purpose is constitutionally questionable, but they withdrew their challenge before it was heard.